Adverse Weather & How To Deal With It

 At the start of this year when severe flooding hit the UK, there seemed to be a new story emerging every day about a business being destroyed by water damage.
 Across the pond on the west coast of the United States, the region has emerged from one of its driest summers with homes and businesses being razed to the ground by forest fires.
 Whilst the UK today is a green and temperate zone for most of the year, it is not inconceivable that one day we too may have to deal with these same challenges.

 When a business has to close its doors, even temporarily, new and existing customers immediately go to their favourite search engine and contact the competition.
-Business continuity plans therefore become essential to ensure trade isn’t lost.
+Business continuity plans, therefore, become essential to ensure trade isn’t lost.

 The problem is that when businesses examine their phone bills, they often look for the numbers that cost them the most per minute.
 In a lot of cases, the most expensive call is not considered – the one you missed.
-Again, by removing the reliance on premise-based ICT systems and moving phone calls and messaging to the cloud, the reliance on bricks-and-mortar offices, or even fixed lines, to protect your customer communications diminishes.
+Again, by removing the reliance on premise-based ICT systems and moving phone calls and messaging to the cloud, the reliance on brick-and-mortar offices, or even fixed lines, to protect your customer communications diminishes.

 Preparation is key

 The key to building a robust business continuity plan is understanding what exactly your business needs.
-There is an array of technologies out there that facilitate remote working and effective communication, but not every one is suitable for your business.
+There is an array of technologies out there that facilitate remote working and effective communication, but not everyone is suitable for your business.
 Talking to a reputable service provider that understands your needs will ensure you get the right support.

 To find out more about our business continuity solutions or discuss your options, call 0808 163 9549 0333 209151